Victorian majolica: Glazes

 Glaze is a vitreous coating on a ceramic.
 Types of glazing include feldspathic or alkali-glazed, salt-glazed, lead-glazed, and tin-glazed.

 Lead oxide is a key ingredient of both lead and tin glazes.
 Lead oxide is a flux that causes lead and tin glazes to fuse to the earthenware biscuit body at a low oven temperature, about 800 °C. The other ingredients in lead and tin glazes are typically an equally large quantity of silicates, and a small proportion of alkali (feldspar or similar) ground up with a little water and the large proportion of lead oxide to form a paste.

 A coloured glaze results from adding a small amount of particular metal oxides to plain lead glaze, different metal oxides producing different colours.
 Since mid-19th century coloured glazes earthenware has been known as majolica.

 An opaque white tin-glaze results from adding a small amount of tin oxide to plain lead glaze.
-Decorated with brush-painted enamels, tin-glazed earthenware from mid-15th century onwards has been known as maiolica, also later as faience, delftware, talavera, or rarely majolica, though commonly majolica in USA.
+Decorated with brush-painted enamels, tin-glazed earthenware from mid-15th century onwards has been known as maiolica, also later as faience, delftware, talavera, or rarely majolica, though commonly majolica in the US.

 Coloured glazes

 majolica n.
 1. is earthenware decorated with coloured lead glazes applied directly to an unglazed body.
-Victorian majolica is the familiar mass-produced earthenware decorated with coloured lead glazes made during the Victorian era (1837-1900) in Britain, Europe and the US, typically hard-wearing, surfaces frequently moulded in relief, vibrant translucent glazes, in a variety of styles and forms (some examples below).
-Shown in Britain at the Exhibitions of 1851 and 1862, it became fashionable, widely copied and mass-produced world-wide.
+Victorian majolica is the familiar mass-produced earthenware decorated with coloured lead glazes made during the Victorian era (1837–1900) in Britain, Europe and the US, typically hard-wearing, surfaces frequently moulded in relief, vibrant translucent glazes, in a variety of styles and forms (some examples below).
+Shown in Britain at the Exhibitions of 1851 and 1862, it became fashionable, widely copied and mass-produced worldwide.
 Also known as: maiolica, Palissy ware, coloured glazes majolica, coloured-glazed majolica, lead-glazed majolica, and misleadingly 'lead or tin glazed' majolica.

 Some coloured glazes majolica was produced in traditional Classical or Revivalist styles, but Darwinism, natural history, their English country gardens, expeditions abroad, and trade in oriental products generated more exciting styles appealing to the upcoming merchant classes.
-There was a boom in Naturalistic pottery, often with an element of whimsy, to which Minton's inexpensive, durable, multi-purpose product was well suited.
+There was a boom in naturalistic pottery, often with an element of whimsy, to which Minton's inexpensive, durable, multi-purpose product was well suited.
 A strong interest in the world at large generated passing fashions for Egyptian forms, Japanese styles, Chinoiserie and High Victorian style.
 Conservatories became a fashion statement.
 Adorning them were spectacular majolica garden seats, flower pots, jardinières, stands, large birds and animals.
 The irrepressible urge to impress guests with rare food led to the growing of pineapples and egg-plants (aubergines) formerly only available overseas.
 These too appeared as decorative objects for admiration around the home.
 Minton's Palissy ware boomed.
 Pottery makers throughout Britain, Europe and the US copied the process with great success, albeit variable quality.
 Palissy ware/Majolica went global.